madetech/data-tech-reviews/articles/iceberg/iceberg.md

 ### Performance

 As of 2022, Iceberg is being outperformed by Delta in the TPC-DS benchmark.
-These benchmarks were run against Iceberg and Delta, with Delta demonstrating 33% load performance improvement over Iceberg and between 1.1x and 24x the performance of Iceberg in query performance.
-Later benchmarking with updated configuration settings revised this to a 2-3x query performance differential in favour of Delta.
+These benchmarks were run against Iceberg and Delta, with Delta demonstrating 33% load performance improvement over Iceberg and between 1.1x and 24x the performance of Iceberg in query performance[^9].
+Later benchmarking with updated configuration settings revised this to a 2-3x query performance differential in favour of Delta[^10].

 ## Starting simple